 How to Remotely Lock Your iPad

 You already know that you can password protect your iPad.
-But if you have enabled Find My iPad, you can also remotely set a password to lock your iPad.
+But if you have enabled Find My iPad, you can also remotely lock your iPad.
 (The iPad must be turned on and connected to a cellular or wireless network.)
 By using the Mark As Lost feature, you can enable a password on your iPad if one isn’t already set.
 Mark As Lost also disables several features that could be used if your iPad is stolen.

 Here’s how to remotely lock your iPad: